Our Team

 Sander.jpg

-Sander Johnson
+Sander Kirkwood

 Sander Johnson (he/him) learned ASL because there were so many languages being taught in school, and he wanted to learn ASL because he wanted accessibility to someone who is not able to just learn English and communicate.